alttch/eva3/doc/items.rst

 if it is disabled and requires an immediate attention of the user.

 Sensors (and sometimes units) can be placed on the same detector, controller or bus queried by a single command.
-EVA can use :ref:`multiupdates<multiupdate>` in order to update several items at once.
+EVA can use :ref:`multi-updates<multiupdate>` in order to update several items at once.

 Since the system does not control, but only monitors the sensor, it can